What do the Mayor's Executive Orders entail?

 Are Tax Collector’s Offices open?

 Customers who can complete their transaction online should continue to do so and only visit the office if the transaction requires it.
-Customers may sign up to receive a callback from a call center representative.
 A full list of services that can be completed by online, phone or mail are listed on the Tax Collector’s website at www.DuvalTaxCollect.net.
-Services include:

 City Council Meetings